Casual-Ness/FUPI-GAN/README.md

-# FUPI_GAN
+# FUPI-GAN
 In this study, we use a GAN-based network to predict fine-grained urban flow.

-This is an easy implement of FUPI_GAN using Pytorch 1.6, tested on Ubuntu 16.04 with a RTX 3080 GPU.
+This is an easy implement of FUPI-GAN using Pytorch 1.6, tested on Ubuntu 16.04 with a RTX 3080 GPU.

 Framework
 ├──img │ ├── Framework_1.png